 Workers at Morgan Stanley’s offices at 1 New York Plaza are waiting to hear when they can return, a person with knowledge of the situation said.
 The company may face an extended absence there because salt water got into the basement where operating systems are located, said the person, who asked not to be identified because the information is private.

-Employees from 1 New York Plaza are working at other offices, including Morgan Stanley (MS)’s headquarters in Times Square, which is fully operational, or are using computers remotely, said Matt Burkhard, a spokesman for the company.
+Employees from 1 New York Plaza are working at other offices, including Morgan Stanley (MS:US)’s headquarters in Times Square, which is fully operational, or are using computers remotely, said Matt Burkhard, a spokesman for the company.

 Water removal “is substantially under way, and Brookfield is taking all necessary steps to bring 1 New York Plaza online as quickly as possible,” the company said in a statement e- mailed by Andrew Willis, a spokesman for Brookfield’s parent company, Toronto-based Brookfield Asset Management Inc. (BAM/A)